htdebeer/paru/documentation/using_filters.md

 *CodeBlock* contains the "command" ``::paru::insert`` followed by a path and optionally more parameters, the code block is treated as an insert command.
 The file is read and its contents are used in stead of the command.

+## Running code before and after

+Sometimes you want to setup a document before filtering, or to cleanup after you finished filtering.
+For these purposes, use the `before` or `after` methods.
+Both methods are run exactly once.
+Use these methods to change metadata (See next section), to create and cleanup temporary files during the filtering, or do some other form of administrative work before or after the filter is run on each and every node in your document.

+As an example of the structure of a filter with `before` and `after` parts,
+see:

+    ::paru::insert ../examples/filters/before_during_after.rb ruby

+If you run this filter, you will see the string "before" first, followed by a lot of "during" strings, and end with the string "after".

 ## Manipulating pandoc's metadata